itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 You can also delegate linting to `webpack` using `eslint-loader`, so you'll see lint errors every time a new bundle is compiled.
 More on that in a bit.

+I turned off linting in Sublime Text months ago because I found it more distracting then helpful.
+If you don't like linting in a terminal, Standard plugins are available for the major text editors.

 ### Webpack 2